 The temples on the Grand Circuit, should be visited in this order:

 - Preah Khan – This magical temple complex, partly covered with twisting tree roots, is full of carvings and passages to explore.

 - Neak Pean – A small island temple that can only be reached via a wooden walkway over the water.

-- Ta Som – A small, but photogenic temple, with one of its towers overtaken by huge tree roots.
+- Ta Som – A small, but photogenic temple, with one of its towers overtaken by a sacred fig tree.

 - East Mebon – An “island temple”, constructed in the middle of the now dry East Baray.